Housing Selection Questions and Answers

 Absolutely.
 Guaranteed.
 Period.

 Any student who would like a different room than the one to which they are currently assigned may fill out a Wait List card for any other space on campus (Unassigned students are encouraged to sign up for as many Wait Lists as possible).
 Students may have their names on multiple lists at one time.
-Wait Lists are ordered by lottery number so that students with lower (better) lottery numbers will have the best chance of getting into highly desirable spaces.
+Wait Lists are ordered by housing selection times so that students with an earlier selection time will have the best chance of getting into highly desirable spaces.
 As they move from one room to another, the next set of students will move and so on and so forth until a room is filled by unassigned students from a final list.
 As an example of this domino effect, if a room opens in Harriett House, a pair of students already assigned to Magill may move to Harriett.
 A pair of students assigned to Pfeiffer may move to Magill.
 A pair from Martin may move to Pfeiffer, and a pair of unassigned students are assigned to Martin.

 Don't hesitate to call (309/556-3113) or email (email@example.com).
 We'll let you know as best we can what's going as well as any possibilities.